asciamanna/asciamanna.github.io/_drafts/follow-consistent-test-patterns.md

 ### Use Code Blocks
 While following the pattern is a good place to start, it's important to make every section clear to the reader.
 Do this by making each section a block of code.
 Use a single blank line to separate blocks, one between the arrange and act section and another single blank line between the act and assert section.

-I have seen developers use comments to indicate each section, these comments are noisy and obscure the intent of the test so they should be avoided.
+I have seen developers use comments to indicate each section, these comments are noisy and obscure the intent of the test more than they help, so they should be avoided.
 Additionally a common mistake is to have a single setup section with multiple act and assert sections.
 This breaks self-containment as well as the ***test one thing only*** heuristic.
 Multiple act and assert sections should be split across two different, well-named unit tests.

 ## Don't Break Self-Containment
 Multiple act and assert blocks in a single unit test is not the only way to break self-containment in tests.
 Here are a few other techniques that will help keep tests self-contained.